edyarr/Twine_Workshop/Intro_and_Narrative.md

 Workshop facilitator: Dr. Eduard Arriaga (Clark University, US) --

-## Workshop Strucure
+## Workshop Structure

 1. **Creating Narratives as an Act of Re-existence (a decolonial perspective)**
-2. Analysing Twine Game
+2. Analyzing Twine Games
 3. Playing with Twine
 4. Developing your own game/story

 ### 1. Creating Narratives as an Act of Re-existence

 Narrative creation is a process that defines who we are, what communities we belong to and how our communities are viewed and treated.
 Coloniality of power has created narratives to classify gendered, racialized and disabled bodies.
-A way to counter act those narratives is not through resistence but through re-existence (Misak people in Colombia).
-This means that communities that have been pushed to the margins do not put up with impositions but they get to create theiw own (alternative) worlds.
+A way to counter act those narratives is not only through resistence but also through re-existence (Misak people in Colombia).
+This means that communities that have been pushed to the margins do not need just to "passively" resist impositions but they get to create their own (alternative) worlds.

-As part of this workshop we'll start by teasing out some basic conceptions through **questions**:
+As part of this workshop we'll start by pondering and discussing some basic conceptions through **questions** such as:

 - Who does get to make/create games/narratives?
 - Who does get to tell another person's story?